New York Surgical Error Attorneys

 Our firm has decades of combined experience helping hundreds of other victims of surgery errors, and we can help you, too!
 From collecting medical records to organizing expert testimonies, we will do everything in our power to make the process as convenient as possible, allowing you to focus on yourself and your healing.
 We want to help.

-If you are ready to speak to a professional regarding your experience, you can contact the attorneys at Oshman & Mirisola today by calling (800) 400-8182 for a no-cost, no-obligation consultation.
+If you are ready to speak to a professional regarding your experience, you can contact the attorneys at The Oshman Firm today by calling (800) 400-8182 for a no-cost, no-obligation consultation.
 You’ve been through enough; we will take it from here.

 Types of Surgery Errors